 An easy, one-bowl recipe for fluffy, homemade sourdough pancakes using leftover sourdough starter discard.
 The batter can be made overnight or on the same day- it takes less than 10 minutes to do!

-When writing Artisan Sourdough Made Simple, the most interesting chapter to research was sourdough discard recipes.
-I had no idea how fun and versatile it could be.
-I was literally inspired to “sourdough-ize” everything I could get my hands on.
-Sourdough pancakes were no exception.
-Is there anything more enticing than a warm stack of pancakes (or sourdough waffles!) drenched in sweet maple syrup and fresh mixed berries?
-After all, it’s quintessential weekend breakfast.
+When writing Artisan Sourdough Made Simple, the the most interesting chapter to research was sourdough discard recipes.
+I was inspired to “sourdough-ize” everything including sourdough pancakes!
+Because honestly, what’s better than a warm stack of fluffy pancakes (or waffles and sourdough crêpes!) drenched in sweet maple syrup and fresh mixed berries?
+It’s quintessential weekend breakfast.

 And I’ll tell you something, when pancakes are made with sourdough discard they become uniquely different than regular pancakes: they’re extra fluffy, super flavorful and easier to digest (the butter-fried edges get me every time).
 Best sourdough pancake recipe ever?
 You be the judge.